daniiprietoo/github-pipeline/README.md

 ## Prerequisites

-- **Python 3.13 or higher:** Ensure you have Python 3.13 installed.
+- **Python 3.13 or higher:** Ensure you have Python 3.11 or higher installed.
 - **GitHub Personal Access Token:** Create a personal access token with the `public_repo` scope.
 - **Google Cloud Account:** You'll need a Google Cloud account with billing enabled.
 - **Google Cloud SDK (gcloud):** Install and configure the Google Cloud SDK.